Botanical Name: Maranta leuconeura

 Prayer plants rarely bloom indoors, but sometimes grow tiny, white tubular flowers on long stems.
 The flowers are insignificant, anyway.
 It's the magnificent leaves that are really the attraction.

+Give it a rest.
 You can expect your plant to take a "rest" in winter and growth will slow down.
 Water lightly during this time and stop fertilizing, but maintain humidity.
-You can expect a flush of colorful, new leaves to appear in spring and summer.
+You'll see a flush of colorful, new leaves appear in spring and summer.

 Give it good care and it will live for many years.
 This tropical plant prefers a warm, humid environment and well-aerated soil.
 To prevent the soil from becoming too compact, repot it every spring.
 Do not pack the soil tightly around the roots -- keep it loose.
 You can choose a shallow pot for your prayer plant.
 Its shallow root system doesn't need much room.